LOCAL AND WORLD MISSIONS TEAM

 United Methodists have believed, from the beginning, that each of us is called to participate in the outreaching ministry of Jesus Christ.
 Putting our faith into action is at the very heart of our Christian calling.
 By volunteering to serve through programs such as United Methodist Volunteers in Mission or the Mission Volunteers program of The General Board of Global Ministries, every person in the church has the opportunity to serve and to live their calling more faithfully.

-Local missions involvement includes: Kitchen Cupboard, ACT (Area Congregations Together), Rescue Mission, and other projects.
+Local missions involvement includes: Kitchen Cupboard Food Pantry, ACT (Area Congregations Together), reaching out to the homeless community, and other projects.

 Volunteers in Mission (VIM) travel to regional, national, and international sites for mission work.